DmitryFillo/nginx-proxy-pitfalls/README.rst

 If you want to force nginx resolving your endpoints, you should:

 * Use variables with proxy_pass, e.g. ``proxy_pass https://$endpoint/;``, where ``$endpoint`` can be manually setted or from location regexp.
 * Make sure that your endpoint isn't used in the another locations, because it will break resolving.
-Move it to the ``upstream`` for that location and will work as expected.
+Move it to the ``upstream`` for that location to make resolving work as expected.

 But I recommend to read all article, because it's interesting.